Cyber Wknd ’24

 10. Minimal clicks means maximum sales

-An unofficial web design rules known as the three-click rule suggests that a web user should be able to find any information in no more than three clicks.
-It’s based on the belief that users will become frustrated and give up if they cannot find the information quick enough.
+A UX concept known as the three-click rule suggests that a web user should be able to find any information in no more than three clicks.
+It’s based on the belief that users will become frustrated and give up if they cannot find the information quickly enough.

 While the number of clicks is disputed and slightly arbitrary, the underlying principle is true: you don’t want to make your customer’s journey too long.
-Keep web friction to a minimum and make sure your online store is quick and easy to navigate.
+Keep web friction to a minimum and ensure your online store is quick and easy to navigate.

 Cyber tips for shoppers